modin-project/modin/docs/usage_guide/advanced_usage/batch.rst

 =============================

 Modin provides an experimental batching feature that pipelines row-parallel queries.
-This feature is currently only supported for the ``ray`` engine.
+This feature is currently only supported for the ``PandasOnRay`` engine.
 Please note that this feature is experimental and behavior or interfaces could be changed.

 Usage examples